pos THE BINAURAL STETHOSCOPE

 Alison's Differential Stethoscope Alison's Differential Stethoscope, close up of chest pieces Allison's Differential Stethoscope, 1930 Allison's Differential Stethoscope, 2000

-Alison's Differential Stethoscope is displayed on the left, circa 1860.
+Alison's Differential Stethoscope is displayed on the left, circa 1850.
 The close up shows the ebony bell chest pieces.
-It is signed "Ferguson, London."
+It is signed "Ferguson."
+Mr. David Fergusson of Giltspur Street, London was the well known instrument maker for the Bartholomew's Hospital in London and introduced many of the new instruments that were used in the hospital.

 On the far right is an example of a modern differential stethoscope with metal diaphragm chest pieces, circa 2000 and next to it is a differential Stethoscope with plastic bell chest pieces, circa 1930.